api-platform/docs/deployment/traefik.md

 Use this custom API Platform `docker-compose.yml` file which implements ready-to-use Traefik container configuration.
 Override ports and add labels to tell Traefik to listen on the routes mentioned and redirect routes to specified container.

-A few points to note:
-* `--api` Tells Traefik to generate a browser view to watch containers and IP/DNS associated easier
-* `--docker` Tells Traefik to listen on Docker Api
-* `labels:` Key for Traefik configuration into Docker integration

   ```yaml
   services:
   #  ...